bouwe77/temba/docs/docs/static-assets.md

 sidebar_position: 5
 ---

-# Static assets

-If you want to host static assets, for example a web app consuming the API, you can configure a `staticFolder`:
+If you want to host static content, such as a web app that consumes your API, you can configure a `staticFolder`.
+This allows Temba to host your frontend assets alongside your API.

+Configuring a `staticFolder` automatically sets the `apiPrefix` to `"api"`.
+This is a strict requirement to ensure that API requests and page navigation remain separate.

+To enable this, add the folder name to your configuration.
+Usually, this is the folder where your build process outputs files, like `dist` or `build`.

 ```js
 const config = {